threefoldtech/0-initramfs/README.md

 The option `--kernel` is useful if you changes something on the root directory and want to rebuild the kernel (with the initramfs).

-If you are modifying the core0/coreX, you can simply use `--cores --kernel` options and the cores will be rebuild and the initramfs rebuild after.
+If you are modifying core0/coreX, you can simply use `--cores --kernel` options and the cores will be rebuilt and the initramfs rebuilt after.
-This will produce easily a new image with last changes.
+This will produce a new image with the latest changes.

 ### Customize build
 You can customise your build for some service, for exemple, you can configure a private ZeroTier Network to join during boot.